 O: What was the hardest job you’ve ever got?

 BSK: It was designing a postcard for the national art council.
 The timeline is short, and there are a lot of revisions, especially with the writing, sponsors’ logos and technical details.

 O: Have you ever turned down a project?
 If yes, why?

-BSK: I turned down projects mostly because of unsuitable budget (the offer is to low of course) or because of unclear direction (the potential client do not have clear idea of what they want).
+BSK: I turned down projects mostly because of unsuitable budget (the offer is too low of course) or because of unclear direction (the potential clients do not have a clear idea of what they want).